MHMITHUN/-Assignment-02-PH/readme.md

 ### Positioning & Data Hiding

 - show the date by positioning between image and context as figma on every cards
 - hide the 1st card on small devices and show 4-6 card.
 - hide arrow button group from the statndard curriculam section.

 ### Explore Marquee & Use It

 - Explore Marquee Tag. use it anywhere in your homepage. make sure marquee is working.

 ---

 # Technology

 - HTML & CSS only
-- You can't use any other technology / Framework.
+- Without any other technology / Framework.

----

-# What to Submit

-- Your Github Repository . ex.("https://github.com/Repo-name")
-- Your Live Link. ex.(https://user.github.io/Repo-name/)

 ---